Santa Barbara Hit-And-Run Accident Attorneys

 - Amputations

-California Vehicle Code § 20002 is the state law establishing that a person driving a motor vehicle involved in an accident causing injury or death to another person has a duty to immediately stop their vehicle at the scene of the accident and fulfill the requirements of California Vehicle Code § 20003 and California Vehicle Code § 20004.
+California Vehicle Code § 20002 establishes that a person driving a motor vehicle involved in an accident causing injury or death to another person has a duty to immediately stop their vehicle at the scene of the accident and fulfill the requirements of California Vehicle Code § 20003 and California Vehicle Code § 20004.
 This law applies whether a person is involved in an accident causing only property damage, injury, or death.

 When a hit-and-run accident causes only property damage, the negligent driver may face misdemeanor charges punishable by: